SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

 ### Expected conditions

-Because it's quite a common occurrence to have to synchronise the DOM and your instructions, most clients also come with a set of predefined _expected conditions_.
+Because it is quite a common occurrence to have to synchronise the DOM and your instructions, most clients also come with a set of predefined _expected conditions_.
 As might be obvious by the name,